MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-The preferred communication layer to use for the SDK.
+The preferred communication layer to use.
-The default is `SOCKET`.
+The default and only option is `SOCKET` for [Socket.IO](https://socket.io/docs/v4/).

 ### communicationServerUrl